-extensions:print-directory wildname & optional stream & key :all :verbose
+extensions:print-directory wildname & optional stream & key :all :verbose :return-list extensions:complete-file pathname &key :defaults :ignore-types

-:return-list

-Print a directory of wildname listing to stream (default \standard-output\.) :all and :verbose both default to nil and correspond to the "-a" and "-l" options of '1s'.
+Print a directory of wildname listing to stream (default standard-output.) :all and :verbose both default to nil and correspond to the "-a" and "-l" options of '1s'.
 Normally this function returns nil, but if :return-list is true, a list of the matched pathnames are returned.